sagiegurari/cargo-make/README.md

 <a name="roadmap"></a>
 ## Roadmap
 The cargo-make task runner is still under heavy development.<br>
-You can view the current list in the [project board](https://github.com/sagiegurari/cargo-make/projects)
+You can view the future development items list in the [project board](https://github.com/sagiegurari/cargo-make/projects)

 ## API Documentation
 See full docs at: [API Docs](https://sagiegurari.github.io/cargo-make/api.html)